Leedehai/ccindex/schema.md

 ```

 ##### ● parent_kind: string
 The syntax kind of the symbol's semantic immediate parent.
-For example, if a symbol is a class constructor, then the value is `class_declaration`; if a symbol is a enumeration constant, then the value is `enum_declaration`.
+For example, if a symbol is a class constructor, then the value is `class_declaration`; if a symbol is an enumeration constant, then the value is `enum_declaration`.
 If a symbol is in the global scope, then the value is `(global)`.

 In addition to `(global)`, the set of other possible values is a subset of the possible values of the `kind` field above.